 Cat food and dog food may seem similar at first glance, but is cat food safe for dogs?
 Can cats eat dog food?
-The subtle differences between dogs and cats can have a big impact on their dietary needs.
+The subtle differences between dogs and cats can have a big impact on their dietary needs. can I feed my dog cat food?
 Let's take a look at these differences:

 Can Dogs Eat Cat Food?